-From their beginnings as an electronic parts distributor, Acer have grown into one of the world's most famous laptop brands.
+From its beginnings as an electronic parts distributor, Acer has grown into one of the world’s most famous laptop brands.

 Acer is a success story that started with humble beginnings.
 With just a $25,000 start-up investment, it has grown into a multinational company.

-Back in 1979, Stan Shih with his wife Carolyn Yeh, founded Multitech in Taiwan.
-This company was initially a distributor for electronic components.
+Back in 1979, Stan Shih with his wife Carolyn Yeh founded Multitech in Taiwan.
+This company was initially a distributor of electronic components.
 Multitech also provided advice on computer processors.

 Seeing the popularity of Apple Computers, they began to produce clones of these machines in 1982 and, soon after, entered the PC market.

 This was to be a very profitable move.
 They rebranded themselves as Acer in 1987.
 Their new ethos was to provide the freshest, most affordable technology to benefit consumers worldwide.

 This article will explore the best Acer laptops on the market today.
-In order to be completely comprehensive, we have covered machines for specific needs.
+To be completely comprehensive, we have covered machines for specific needs.

-The Acer Aspire E 15 E5-576G-5762 is a machine that packs some serious power.
-At $600 it has comparable performance to machines that you would normally expect to pay around the $1000 mark.
+The Acer Aspire 5 is a machine that packs some serious power.
+At around $800 it has comparable performance to machines that you would normally expect to pay around the $1000 mark.

-It is an all-round computer that can be used as a home machine, for a small office or a mobile device for the casual gamer.
+It is an all-around computer that can be used as a home machine, for a small office, or a mobile device for the casual gamer.

-With an impressive 15-hour battery life, the Acer Aspire E 15 will work well wherever you are.
+With impressive 8-hour battery life, the Acer Aspire 5 will work well wherever you are.
 Working off-site with clients or just having coffee at the local espresso cafe.

 One of the stand-out features of this laptop is the crystal clear display.
 With a 15.6” HD screen, 16:9 widescreen, and Acer ColorBlast technology, it produces stand-out imagery.

-The Acer Aspire E 15 has 94 percent NTSC, providing more than twice the colors as a standard laptop.
-This makes it a useful machine for those involved in graphic design, video-editing or photography.
-The NVIDIA GeForce MX150 dedicated GPU is a bonus and will be especially welcome if you involved in any type of video production or gaming.
+The Acer Aspire 5 has 94 percent NTSC, providing more than twice the colors as a standard laptop.
+This makes it a useful machine for those involved in graphic design, video editing, or photography.
+The NVIDIA GeForce MX250 dedicated GPU is a bonus and will be especially welcome if you are involved in any type of video production or gaming.

-The Intel Core i3-8250U (8th generation) processor means fast speeds.
+The Intel Core i3-8565U (8th generation) processor means fast speeds.
 It eliminates lag and enhances battery power.
 Furthermore, accessing external information is speedy too.